hayaa123/LTUC-website-documentation/documents/block_types.md

 ![social media and google map example](../images/blocks/footer_block/social_and_maps_example.PNG)

 ### notes :
-- to add more socail media or locations you can click in the ( + ) sympole above or below the current social media or location.
+- to add more social media or locations you can click in the ( + ) symbol above or below the current social media or location.

 - also you can order them by the ( ^ ) and or the down arrow.